GeoNode/geonode/docs/new_docs/contribute_docu.rst

 Add images
 ----------

-This section is about about adding images to your documentation.
+This section is about adding images to your documentation.
 Providing that you've read and done the steps described above you can now follow those further steps.

 **Install and set up Git**